Hip Replacement Update

 I have needed this surgery for over a year but put it off last February because the timing wasn’t right.
 It’s right now.

-In my preparation to get my body at its best form and fullest strength going into this big one, I have been consistently strength training five times a week for over two years.
-I have refined my muscles and gained strength and confidence.
+In my preparation to get my body at its best form and fullest strength going into this big one.
+I have been consistently strength training five times a week for over two years.
+Refining my muscles and gaining strength and confidence has been empowering.

 But, disappointment shows up again.

 The familiar pain that grinds deeps into the lower back.
-The pain that prevents movement.
-The pain that makes my breath short and shallow.
-The pain that has brought me to the hospital twice unable to move in the past.
+That pain that prevents movement.
+Startling pain that makes my breath short and shallow.
+Pain that has brought me to the hospital twice unable to move in the past.
 The pain that makes my world shatter.

 Or, is this disappointment inviting more resilience than I knew I had?
 Is it showing me what I have in me to face the challenge?